-A consistent practice of slowing down the breath creates change in the way you naturally respond to stress.
+A consistent practice of slowing down the breath creates change in the way you naturally respond to pressure.
 Yoga teaches you to “breathe fully into your lungs,” which “has a direct effect on your mental serenity.”
-The science behind this is to do with the connection between the breath and the vagus nerve - which allows your parasympathetic nervous to activate, and balance out your fight-or-flight response.
+The science behind this is to do with the connection between the breath and the vagus nerve - which allows your parasympathetic nerves to activate, and balance out your fight-or-flight response.

-Yoga can sometimes be pretty stressful
+Yoga can sometimes be pretty intense

 Ever tried to stay in tree pose for an extended period of time?
 Or pigeon without weeping gently into your mat?
-You can use any part of yoga that triggers a stress response to practice slowing your breath.
+You can use any part of yoga that triggers a response to practice slowing your breath.
 By sticking with the challenge and responding to it calmly on the mat, instead of getting fed up and giving in, you should be able to take this practice out of the studio - and into your life.